 A chain of command consistent with the National Interagency Incident Management System (NIMS)/Incident Command System (ICS) will be used in response to an emergency.
 Members of the School, Emergency Response Team, will be part of this system.
 In the event of an emergency, the response team will adopt NIMS/ICS principles based on the size, scope, and character of the emergency.

-- 1. All administrators and District Emergency Response Team members shall complete the incident command training level one. - 2.
+- 1. All administrators and Building-level Emergency Response Teams members shall complete the incident command training level one. - 2.
 All District Emergency Response Team members shall complete incident command training level one and level two.

 ICS POSITIONS